The Guide to Short-Term Rental Property Management Fees

 • Cleaning the bathrooms of rental units

-Depending on the scale of the rental operation, the short-term property management company might need to hire a full-on housekeeping crew, which moves from unit to unit to ensure everything is neat and tidy for incoming guests.
+Depending on the scale of the rental operation, the short-term property management company might need to hire a full-on housekeeping crew, which moves from unit to unit to ensure everything is tidy for incoming guests.
 If the short-term rental property is relatively small, however, the work may be only occasional, and fees will be lower as a result.

 Short term fees on iPropertyManagement.com